Tag: Artificial-Intelligence

 A really simple script for those that, for some odd reason, decided to run the Open WebUI server from inside a LXC.

-The problem I really like the interface in Proxmox and i prefer it than dealing with Portainer for some services that are more accessed.
+I really like the interface in Proxmox and i prefer it than dealing with Portainer for some services that are more accessed.
 This is the case for Open WebUI, which I use daily.

 Obsidian + Copilot

 I needed an easy and cheap option to integrate my vault with artificial intelligence.
 The easiest option could be to pay for subscriptions, which would be a high cost for me, since I am would not use the service that often to justify.
 Another option would be to pay for a Cloud GPU service to run big queries that would be unfeasible to run locally.
 This option seemed too cumbersome for my case.
+Eventually I discovered OpenRouter, which seems to be the easiest to solution because I can access multiple models at a single place and also have a API that I can connect to other services.

 Obsidian + Copilot

 I needed an easy and cheap option to integrate my vault with artificial intelligence.
 The easiest option could be to pay for subscriptions, which would be a high cost for me, since I am would not use the service that often to justify.
 Another option would be to pay for a Cloud GPU service to run big queries that would be unfeasible to run locally.
 This option seemed too cumbersome for my case.
+Eventually I discovered OpenRouter, which seems to be the easiest to solution because I can access multiple models at a single place and also have a API that I can connect to other services.

 Creating my AI assistant locally